-The fifth uprising, led by the Chaldean Nabopolassor was successful.
-In alliance with the Cimmerians, Scythians and Medes he sacked Nineveh and overthrew the Assyrian yoke.
+The fifth uprising, led by Nabopolassar, was successful.
+In alliance with the Cimmerians, Scythians and Medes he sacked Nineveh and ended the Assyrian yoke.
 His brief but vibrant ‘Neo-Babylonian Empire’ (626-539 BC) is the Babylon best known today.

-    Babylon was always a centre of mathematics and science.
-Their numeric system was based on the number 60, which is how we tell the time today.
-Babylonians invented algebra in the 1600s BC, and their discoveries inspired the Greeks and Arabs.
-Babylonian astronomers were the first to recognise the planets and discover they revolved around the sun.
-They even calculated the frequency of lunar and solar eclipses.
-A less boastful achievement was the foundation of western astrology.
+Babylon led the world in mathematics and science.
+Based on the number 60, their numeric system is how we tell the time today.
+Babylonians invented algebra in the 1600s BC and their discoveries inspired the Greeks and Arabs.
+Babylonian astronomers were the first to name the planets and figure they orbit the sun.
+They also calculated the frequency of lunar and solar eclipses and founded western astrology.

 Babylon fell to the Persians in 539 BC.
 As Persia’s administrative capital the city continued to prosper.
 It was briefly Alexander the Great’s capital too before he died there in 323 BC.
-The new millennium began a slow decline, fallen to ruin by the year 1000.
+By the new millennium, Babylon was in decline and by AD 1000 in ruins.

 Pingback: The Allegorical Babylon | From the Parapet